 Whatever your purpose might be, a trust needs to be properly funded so that you can achieve your goals.
 If you have one of the above mentioned objectives in mind, moving your property and assets into your trust is essential to accomplishing your estate planning goals.

-For help with your Georgia estate planning needs, contact the Law Offices of Shane Smith to meet with a qualified Peachtree City estate planning attorney today at (770) 487-8999.
+For help with your Georgia estate planning needs, contact Shane Smith Law to meet with a qualified Peachtree City estate planning attorney today at (770) 487-8999.